yikesaitide/yikesaitide.github.io/index.md

 # Welcome!

-I am a Newman Psot-Doctoral Fellow at the University of Oklahoma's Institute for US-China Issues in the College of International Studies.
+I am a Newman Post-Doctoral Fellow at the University of Oklahoma's Institute for US-China Issues in the College of International Studies.

 My research studies authoritarianism with particular interests in state-business relations and Chinese politics.
 My book project, *"Wealth without Power: The Rise of Chinese Private Business Elites and Their Relationship to the Communist Party”* examines how the CCP incorporates and controls the rising super rich in China in order to prevent state capture and stay in power.
 My research on China is part of a broader agenda that looks at the state-business relationship in transitional regimes and authoritarian resilience.